DavinciDreams/Thales/README.md

 # Thales
-Thales is an open source autonomous agent which can be extended entirely in human language.
+Thales is an open source autonomous agent for anyone.

 ## Getting Started
 Clone the repo